There’s a reason why outreach is the preferred link building tactic of the modern SEO.

 The only downside to outreach is that the low conversion rates can wear you down.
 On average, outreach emails only land links about 5-15% of the time.

-The good news is that there’s a lot you can do to end up on the 15% end of things (and get 3x the links).
+While you can always outsource this work and buy your links, there’s a lot you can do to end up on the 15% end of things (and get 3x the links).

 In this post, you’ll find 13 different outreach tactics, each with a pre-written email you can copy & paste into your campaign.
 It’s recommended you customize each of the link building outreach email examples to best suit your needs, but they’ll give you plenty of guidance.